tjaekel/Teesny_4_1/README.md

 - ETH HTTPD server - up and running (port 80)
 - code to run SPI also as slave (as compile option, speed limited to 20 Mbps)
 - initialize and use SD Card (from command line): "sdinit 1"
-- start TFTP from command line, via "tftp 1" - FIX IT!
+- start TFTP on init, running in background, needs "sdinit 1" first
 - Pico-C: C-code command line interpreter (write C-code without a compiler)
 - GPIO interrupt: ISR triggers a handler thread to do all stuff outside INT contenxt

 ## Work Items
 - add TFTP to/from SD Card via ETH - DONE<br>
   activate from UART command line via "tftp", run TFTP as a thread (in background, not blocking UART command line)<br>
-  change tftp_server to QNEthernet - FIX IT!
+  change tftp_server to QNEthernet - DONE
-- add Pico-C (C-code interpreter, usi:wng EXTMEN for scripts) - DONE<br>
+- add Pico-C (C-code interpreter, using EXTMEN for scripts) - DONE<br>
   activate from UART command line via "picoc", works
 - add HTTPD server web page, with forms to enter commands in Web Browser - DONE (no need for Telnet)<br>